Katie Couric

 Sadly, that same year, Katie Couric's husband of ten years, Jay Monahan, passed away at the age of 42 after a six-month battle with colon cancer.
 Following her husband's passing, she

-the National Colorectal Cancer Research Alliance.
+decided to launch the National Colorectal Cancer Research Alliance.
 Her goal in this endeavor was to encourage preventative testing and research.
 In order to encourage her viewers to get tested, Couric held a two-week-long television series where she actually had an on-air colonoscopy and mammogram.
 This was to help her viewers to understand the importance of getting tested and additionally raise awareness for colon and breast cancer.

 Couric continued to make TV history in 2006: After 15 years with the Today show, she signed a deal to become the first solo woman anchor of the CBS Evening News.
 In addition to her hosting duties, she agreed to contribute to the longstanding news magazine 60 Minutes and anchor prime-time specials for CBS.
 Her first show on September 5, 2006, was the first show to be broadcast on TV and radio and was the most-watched inaugural show.
 Katie Couric stayed with CBS until 2011.